Orbitz: Ownership history

 In November 2003, Orbitz filed paperwork to sell shares at between $22 and $24 each in an initial public offering.
 The company went public on December 18, 2003 at a price per share of $26.
 After the IPO, the airlines held 70% of the outstanding stock and over 90% of the voting power.

 On September 29, 2004, Orbitz was acquired for $1.25 billion by New York City-based Cendant Corporation.
 Cendant paid $27.50 per share.

 In 2006, The Blackstone Group acquired Travelport, the travel distribution services business of Cendant, for $4.3 billion in cash.
 At the time, Travelport included the Orbitz travel reservation website used by consumers, the Galileo computer reservations system used by airlines and thousands of travel agents, Gulliver's Travels and Associates wholesale travel business, and other travel related software brands and solutions.

 Travelport announced in May 2007 that it had filed a registration statement with the U.S. Securities and Exchange Commission to sell a portion of Orbitz Worldwide in an initial public offering (IPO).
 Travelport said it planned to use a portion of the proceeds to pay down its debt.
 Trading began on July 20, 2007, and the IPO transaction closed on July 25, 2007.
 Travelport owned approximately 48 percent of Orbitz Worldwide following the IPO.

-In February 2015, Expedia announced that it would acquire Orbitz for $1.2 billion in cash, to better compete with Priceline.com.
+In February 2015, Expedia announced that it would acquire Orbitz for $1.6 billion in cash, to better compete with Priceline.com.
 The deal was announced a few days after Expedia agreed to purchase Travelocity.

 Technologies

-Orbitz runs on a mixed Red Hat Linux and Solaris based platform and was an early adopter of Sun Microsystems' Jini platform in a clustered Java environment.
+Orbitz ran on a mixed Red Hat Linux and Solaris based platform and was an early adopter of Sun Microsystems' Jini platform in a clustered Java environment.
 JBoss is used as application servers within their environment, along with various other proprietary and open source software.
 Orbitz licenses ITA Software's Lisp-powered QPX software to power their site.
 Orbitz Worldwide brands have been migrated to a common technology platform, which enables the same platform to service multiple travel brands in multiple languages in different markets and currencies as well.
 Orbitz has released parts of its Complex event processing infrastructure as Open Source.